um-tech-evolution/CartesianGP.jl/README.md

 nothing specific to that application in the library so it is (will be) perfectly suitable for other applications as well.

+If you have questions or comments, please contact one of the authors (see `AUTHORS`).

 ## Development

 ### Tests